massamasa/tsoha-fleamarket/README.md

 # tsoha-fleamarket
 A web app for selling items from person to person.
+Each user is an admin or regular user.
+## Basic functionality
+- A user can create a new account
+- A user can log in and out
+- A user can remove their account
+- A user can create an entry for an item to sell
+- A user can edit or remove a sales entry
+- A user can view individual sales entries in detail
+- A user can view a list of sales entries grouped by category
+- A user may search for items with key words
+- A user can send a message, private or public, to another user.
+- An admin can remove accounts, listings and public messages.